afouladi7/disconnected_software_factory/README.md

       name: i.e. test-cluster
     networking:
       machineNetwork:
       - cidr: i.e. 10.0.41.0/20.
 Shorten or lengthen this list as needed.
+You will need 3 of these.
     platform:
       aws:
         region: the default region of your configured aws cli
         zones: A list of availability zones that you are deploying into.
 Shorten or lengthen this list as needed.
         subnets: i.e. subnet-ef12d288.
+Please add all 3 subnets in AZ.
 The length of this list must match the .networking.machineNetwork[].cidr length.
         amiID: the AMI ID recorded from step 9
         pullSecret: your pull secret enclosed in literals
         sshKey: i.e ssh-rsa AAAAB3...
 No quotes